Humany/widgets/docs/issue-report-template.md

 ## Steps to Reproduce
 _Specify how this bug can be reproduced, step by step._

+## Has this been working before?
+_If yes, please specify when the bug was introduced (version or date)._

 ## Environment

 ### Link to Widget